Matching Learned Causal Effects of Neural Networks with Domain Priors: Proofs of Propositions

 Now, taking the $n^{th}$ partial derivative w.r.t $t$ on both sides,

-\end{proof} \begin{proposition} (ATCE Identifiability in Neural Networks) Given the DAG $\mathcal{G}$ corresponding to a neural network $f$, the total causal effect of $T$ at $t$ on $\hat{Y}$ is identifiable and is given by $ATCE^{\hat{Y}}_{t} = \mathbb{E}_{Z_t,W}[\hat{Y}|t,Z_{t},W] - \mathbb{E}_{Z_{t^*},W}[\hat{Y}|t^*,Z_{t^*},W]$, under the assumption that the set $W$ forms a valid adjustment set. \end{proposition} \begin{proof} Assuming that the set $W$ forms a valid adjustment set in the calculation of causal effect of $T$ on $\hat{Y}$, similar to the proofs above, from the backdoor adjustment formula~\cite{pearl2009causality}, we get:
+\end{proof} \atceidentifiability* \begin{proof} Assuming that the set $W$ forms a valid adjustment set in the calculation of causal effect of $T$ on $\hat{Y}$, similar to the proofs above, from the backdoor adjustment formula~\cite{pearl2009causality}, we get:

 Similar to ANDE identifiability in Proposition~\ref{proposition:proposition_nde_identifiability}, we can reason about the explicit expectation over $Z_t, Z_{t^*}$ in the second equality.
-Similar to the ACDE, ANDE identifiability in Propositions~\ref{proposition:proposition_cde_identifiability},~\ref{proposition:proposition_nde_identifiability}, once we condition on all input features, $f$ is a deterministic function of its inputs and hence expectation over noise variables can be omitted. \end{proof} Note that the values of $Z_t, Z_{t^*}$ in both cases (ANDE, ATCE) are decided by the causal mechanism that generates $Z$ which are learned as separate regressors in our implementation. \begin{proposition} (ATCE Regularization in Neural Networks) The gradient of the Average Total Causal Effect (ATCE) of $T$ at $t$ on $\hat{Y}$ is equal to the expected value of the total gradient of $\hat{Y}$ w.r.t. $T$ at $t$, that is, $\frac{d ATCE^{\hat{Y}}_{t}}{dt} = \mathbb{E}_{Z_t,W} \big[\frac{d [\hat{Y} | t,Z_{t},W]}{dt}\big]$. \end{proposition} \begin{proof} Let $f^{i}$ denote the structural equation of the underlying causal model for variable $Z^i$ (a total of $K$ such equations, which are learned separately).
+Similar to the ACDE, ANDE identifiability in Propositions~\ref{proposition:proposition_cde_identifiability},~\ref{proposition:proposition_nde_identifiability}, once we condition on all input features, $f$ is a deterministic function of its inputs and hence expectation over noise variables can be omitted. \end{proof} Note that the values of $Z_t, Z_{t^*}$ in both cases (ANDE, ATCE) are decided by the causal mechanism that generates $Z$ which are learned as separate regressors in our implementation. \atceregularization* \begin{proof} Let $f^{i}$ denote the structural equation of the underlying causal model for variable $Z^i$ (a total of $K$ such equations, which are learned separately).
 W.l.o.g., assuming $Z^i$s are topologically ordered, we have $Z^i=f^{i}(T,Z^1,Z^2,\dots,Z^{i-1},W)$ (we add W for generality; it is not necessary for all variables in $W$ to cause $Z^i$).
 Consequently, at $T=t$, we have $Z^i_{t}=f^{i}(t,Z^1_{t},Z^2_{t},\dots,Z^{i-1}_{t},W)$.
 Consider the first-order Taylor expansion of $Z^k_{t+\Delta t}$: {

 } We can prove Eqn \ref{eq:taylors} by induction over $k$.
 Since we are interested in the behavior of TCE w.r.t. the interventional value, we consider the first-order Taylor expansion of $\hat{Y}_{t+\Delta t}$ {